-is a warm-weather tradition in America, especially on Memorial Day weekend.
+Grilling meat is a warm-weather tradition in America, especially on holiday weekends.
 It's also an ancient human tradition, uniting friends and family around food and fire as long as our species has existed.
-Unfortunately, it also unites us around chemicals that can cause cancer
+Unfortunately, it also unites us around chemicals that can cause cancer.

 The two pilsners also showed an "inhibitory effect" on PAHs, but not as much.
 The regular pilsner suppressed PAHs by 13 percent, and the non-alcoholic variety went slightly further with 25 percent.